 |Monday, September 24||2:00pm||Talley 4101|

-Concerned about paying for Experience?
+Concerned about Paying for an Experience?

 There are costs associated with participating in an Alternative Service Break trip but there are fund-raising opportunities and be sure to fill out the Travel Award for consideration of financial support.
 We don’t want funding to be a reason you don’t consider applying.